NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 how to set up the computing nodes needed for ``--nodes-list``.

 We could have used a ground constraint above, but since we only need the interest points and not the camera poses, it is not necessary.
+The default camera position constraint is also on (:numref:`jitter_camera`).

 Solve for jitter with a ground constraint.
 Use roll and yaw constraints, to ensure movement only for the pitch angle::

     jitter_solve                                 \
         --num-iterations 10                      \
-        --translation-weight 10000               \
-        --rotation-weight 0.0                    \
         --max-pairwise-matches 3000              \
         --clean-match-files-prefix               \
           ba/run                                 \